maayanassraf/Segole/README.md

 3. Enter the project's locally created folder.
 4. Change in the `main.yaml` file, under the `deployment` folder, the `tag` variable to the desired version for running the app
    (you can keep the current configuration- already the valued version of latest image, or you can look for existing images in [Segole Docker Hub repo](https://hub.docker.com/repository/docker/maayanassraf/segole/general)).
-5. Change in the `main.yaml` file, under the `deployment` folder, the `ansible_become_user` to desired local admin user for running specific tasks as admmin.
+5. Change in the `main.yaml` file, under the `deployment` folder, the `ansible_become_user` to desired local admin user for running specific tasks as admin.
 6. Create your own encrypted `ansible_become_password` using the command `ansible-vault encrypt_string ''your-encripted-password'' --name 'ansible_become_password'` for using the become method for running specific tasks as root.
 7. While running this command you will be asked to enter a vault password - saves this password locally in a file named